IE 11 is not supported. For an optimal experience visit our site on another browser.

 Spider bite

-Months after a brown recluse bite, the patient still shows scarring.CDC
+Months after a brown recluse spider bite, the patient still shows scarring.CDC

-When diagnosing a spider bite, the signs to look for depend on the type of spider, Dr. Melissa Levoska, an assistant professor of dermatology at the Icahn School of Medicine at Mount Sinai, tells TODAY.com.
+When diagnosing what might be a spider bite, doctors look for specific signs on the skin and symptoms in the body overall that help identify the type of spider involved, Dr. Melissa Levoska, an assistant professor of dermatology at the Icahn School of Medicine at Mount Sinai, tells TODAY.com.

 Brown Recluse Spider bite closeup.